-- 1. The board strives to achieve consensus whenever possible. - 2.
-The board's focus is upon establishing unity, mutual respect, and trust at the beginning of each meeting. - 3.
+- The board strives to achieve consensus whenever possible. - The board's focus is upon establishing unity, mutual respect, and trust at the beginning of each meeting. - 3.
 The board will meet its stated objectives for each meeting. - 4.
-Meetings and breaks will start and stop on time. - 5.
-Board issues are discussed openly at board meetings.
-Individual board members may have conversations about board issues to seek clarity or information, however, if a board member has a concern or an issue, it is brought to the full board. - 6.
-Board discussions and deliberations will be balanced-no one person will dominate discussions and everyone will actively participate. - 7.
-Only one person will speak at a time.
+Meetings and breaks will start and stop on time. - Board issues are discussed openly at board meetings.
+Individual board members may have conversations about board issues to seek clarity or information, however, if a board member has a concern or an issue, it is brought to the full board. - Board discussions and deliberations will be balanced-no one person will dominate discussions and everyone will actively participate. - Only one person will speak at a time.
 There will be no sidebar conversations. - 8.
 Action groups are used at board meetings to identify goals and discuss solutions for issues that may be presented to the board. - 9.
-At the end of each day, adequate time is provided for a sharing session that allows individuals to revisit any unfinished business and to discuss their required.
-To allow for input, the board will receive EC agenda items by e-mail prior to a call whenever possible.
-The board will then receive a report of the Executive Committee call as soon as possible.
-These reports are informal records intended for distribution within the board only.
-Board member(s) with detailed questions on a particular item(s) can call, fax, or e-mail any Executive Committee member.
+At the end of each day, adequate time is provided for a sharing session that allows individuals to revisit any unfinished business and to discuss their perspective of the meeting.
+This time can be used to resolve personal issues, as well as board business.